-BUS 211 Principles of Management 3:3:0:0
+BUS 211 Principles of Management 3:3:0:0 Prerequisite(s): LCCC English Placement Testing score of 57 or Writing score of at least 4 or successful completion

 This course is a general introductory study of the management of business and nonbusiness entities.
 It presents management as process of organization and coordination to achieved objectives as well as the necessity for leadership as a guiding principle.
 An introduction to management and the associated social responsibilities is followed by additional topics including: managerial decision making, critical thinking; team building and group dynamics; organizational structure, globalization, organizational culture; change theory; entrepreneurship; and organizational controls.